 The athletes also varied their training regimens so that they did not do the same drills or exercises two days in a row.
 That gave specific muscles, joints, tendons, and ligaments the time to recover from maximal use before engaging them again.
 Their minds also needed a variety of new or different techniques to turn complex, coordinated skills into habits that could be performed correctly without conscious thought or deliberation.

 The athletes worked on the mental skills that were identified by their comprehensive sports psychology assessments as needing more improvement.
 These skills included channeling adrenaline, building confidence, maintaining poise under pressure, strengthening courage, focusing past distractions, recovering from mistakes, and developing mental toughness.

 The athletes learned and used a variety of mental strategies including relaxation techniques, visualization or mental rehearsal, the Centering process, focusing techniques, and competitive strategies.

+They made their own video highlight films that they watched over and over.
+They listened repeatedly to their own playlist of personal songs, as well as motivational or inspirational speakers’ programs.
+They posted positive sayings on their walls and mirrors and frequently recited affirmations to themselves throughout the day.
 Whether participating in the Olympic Games or an eSports championship, the necessary training involves an intense, comprehensive process that prepares athletes for the physical and mental challenge of competing at such a high level.
 Athletes who compete at the highest level of their sport must be dedicated, resilient, confident, and extremely disciplined.
 Most of all, they are apt to take on challenges with a commitment to continual improvement.